sonnt0201/docs/iot-platform/overview.md

 ![console](overview-f0.png)

-(Arrows indicate how sensor data moving and being stored around the system.)
+(Arrows indicate how sensor data moving and being stored around the system).

 ### Gateway

-Gateways receive data from external device
+Gateways receive data from external sensor devices

 The whole platform include 2 types of gateway so that various wireless protocols can be supported: